gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 ![no-layout](no-layout.png)

-We now have the start of a nice personal site!
+You now have the start of a nice personal site!

 But there are a few problems.
 First, it'd be nice if the page content was centered on the screen like in part two of the tutorial.
-And second, we should really have some sort of global navigation so it's easy for visitors to find and visit each of the sub-pages.
+And second, you should really have some sort of global navigation so it's easy for visitors to find and visit each of the sub-pages.

-Let's tackle these problems by creating our first layout component.
+Let's tackle these problems by creating your first layout component.

-## Our first layout component
+## Your first layout component

 First, create a new directory at `src/components`.